LandSandBoat/server/documentation/ai_agents/README.md

 * This post was written by hand, zhuzhed up by AI, and then manually proofread, fact-checked, and polished by hand, exactly how it should be.

-Even with careful oversight, I still had to alter the tone, correct statements, remove ligatures, remove outright lies and hallucinations, replace the telltale "em dashes"'s that AI is so fond of (—), etc.
+Even with careful oversight, I still had to alter the tone, correct statements, remove ligatures (→, etc.), remove outright lies and hallucinations, replace the telltale "em dashes"'s that AI is so fond of (—), etc.